djentleman/goc/README.md

-# GOC
+# GOC (Git Ops Chatbot)

-This script, `goc.py`, is a utility tool that leverages the OpenAI GPT-3.5 Turbo model to generate Markdown documentation for Git diffs and commits.
+This script `goc`, is a utility tool that leverages the OpenAI GPT-3.5 Turbo model to generate Markdown documentation for Git diffs and commits.
 It can be used to automatically generate a markdown document based on the output of git diff:

 ## Prerequisites